cypherpunk-academy/2064/en/058_2064_Bomb threat.md

 You can't just turn it off."

 They looked at each other silently for a while, eye to eye.
-Lasse with quiet view.
+Lasse with a calm expression.

 First man: "You must give me something.
-When I come back with the result, then I am away from the assignment and then they give you for example alone into the hands of him here.
+When I come back with the result, then I am away from the assignment, and then they give you, for example, alone into the hands of him here.
 Even after the Bitcoins are gone.
 They just do that for revenge, they're not good losers.
 That's what they call prevention.